 The first command installs the GUI and CLI version of Wireshark, and the second adds permissions to use Wireshark.

-Wireshark is probably already installed!
-It’s part of the basic package.
-Check your menu to verify.
-It’s under the menu option “Sniffing & Spoofing.”
+Wireshark is probably already installed because it’s part of the basic package.
+Check your menu under the option “Sniffing & Spoofing” to verify.

 Go beyond the wire with your security.